elijah-fullerton/elijah-fullerton.github.io/_publications/2025-07-06-constant-approximate-facility-location.md

 title: "Constant-Approximate and Constant-Strategyproof Two-Facility Location"
 collection: publications
 category: manuscripts
-permalink: /publication/2025-07-06-constant-approximate-facility-location.md
+permalink: /publication/2025-07-06-constant-approximate-facility-location
 excerpt: 'We study deterministic mechanisms for the two-facility location problem.
 Given the reported locations of n agents on the real line, such a mechanism specifies where to build the two facilities.
 The single-facility variant of this problem admits a simple strategyproof mechanism that minimizes social cost.
 For two facilities, however, it is known that any strategyproof mechanism is  -approximate.
 We seek to circumvent this strong lower bound by relaxing the problem requirements.
 Following other work in the facility location literature, we consider a relaxed form of strategyproofness in which no agent can lie and improve their outcome by more than a constant factor.
 Because the aforementioned   lower bound generalizes easily to constant-strategyproof mechanisms, we introduce a second relaxation: Allowing the facilities (but not the agents) to be located in the plane.
 Our first main result is a natural mechanism for this relaxation that is constant-approximate and constant-strategyproof.
 A characteristic of this mechanism is that a small change in the input profile can produce a large change in the solution.
 Motivated by this observation, and also by results in the facility reallocation literature, our second main result is a constant-approximate, constant-strategyproof, and Lipschitz continuous mechanism.'
 date: 2025-07-06
-venue: 'The International Symposium on Algorithmic Game Theory (SAGT) 2025'
+venue: 'The International Symposium on Algorithmic Game Theory (SAGT)'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 citation: 'Fullerton, E.J., Hu, Z., Plaxton, C.G.: Constant-Approximate and Constant-Strategyproof Two-Facility Location (2025).
 In: Proceedings of the 18th International Symposium on Algorithmic Game Theory.
 (Sep 2025)'
 ---